Snow Day!Written by Scott Dreyer

 This depends.
 Here in Virginia, which is in the South, the snows often melt after just a day or two.
 In the North, however, snow can easily stay on the ground for weeks.
 Plus, that depends on how much snow fell and how how cold it stays for the next days and weeks.
 February 2015 was unusually cold and snowy in much of the US, and we had snow on the ground here in Virginia for weeks.

-Snow piled up in parking lot to clear the way for cars
+Snow piled up in parking lot to clear

-When do you usually get snow?
+Piles of snow take up lots of room When do you usually get snow?

 This too depends on where in the US you live.
 In Alaska, it can start snowing in October, but here in Virginia, the first snows usually come in December, and are most likely in January and February.
 However, we sometimes have snows in March, and occasionally, even in early April.